 U of MD Edward St. John Learning & Teaching Center

-To prepare for the new academic building, Clark and its team first will demolish the university's Shriver Laboratory and part of Holzapfel Hall.
-Clark will then renovate 27,400 square feet of Holzapfel Hall and construct a 63,400 square-foot addition.
-The scope of work also includes constructing a 5,000 square-foot central utility building as well as performing site and utility improvements.
+To prepare for the new academic building, Clark and its team first demolished the university's Shriver Laboratory and part of Holzapfel Hall.
+Clark then renovated 27,400 square feet of Holzapfel Hall and constructed a 63,400 square-foot addition.
+The scope of work also included constructing a 5,000 square-foot central utility building as well as performing site and utility improvements.

-Scheduled for completion in 2016, the Edward St. John Learning and Teaching Center will accommodate 2,000 students in multiple classrooms ranging in size from 80 to 320 seats.
-All spaces will be equipped with the latest classroom technologies managed from a centralized technology service unit.
+The Edward St. John Learning and Teaching Center accommodates 2,000 students in multiple classrooms ranging in size from 80 to 320 seats.
+All spaces are equipped with the latest classroom technologies managed from a centralized technology service unit.
 This is the first new building on campus dedicated solely to classroom space in 50 years.
-The university estimates that 10,000 students will take advantage of the facility every day.
+The university estimates that 10,000 students take advantage of the facility every day.